 - Holds are allowed.

-- Patron is fully responsible for mobile device(s) and all parts while checked out on their card
+- Patron is responsible for the care of mobile device(s) and all parts while checked out on their card.

-Please note: These conditions may not apply to individuals or groups referred by partner organizations.
+Please note: These guidelines may not fully apply to individuals or groups referred by partner organizations.

 Can you tell me more about the library's various mobile devices?

 Mobile WiFi Hotspots: a WiFi hotspot is a device you can use to connect other gadgets, such as laptops, smartphones or tablets, to the internet.
 The library's hotspots use T-Mobile's network to access the internet so they can only provide internet access in areas where T-Mobile service is available - much like a cell phone.
 The hotspots are portable so you can use them to connect various devices to internet at home or on the go.
-Up to 15 devices can connect to the internet through one mobile hotspot.
-If available, the library's mobile hotspots can be checked out in conjunction with a Chromebook, iPad, or Kindle.
+Up to 10 devices can connect to the internet through one mobile hotspot.
+If available, the library's mobile hotspots can be checked out in conjunction with a Chromebook or iPad.

-iPads & Kindle Fires: the library's mobile tablets can be used online or offline, but offer the most functionality when connected to the internet.
-These are tablet computers with touch screens that can be used to access various applications. iPads checkout with some preloaded apps, but Kindle Fires do not.
+iPads: the library's mobile tablets can be used online or offline, but offer the most functionality when connected to the internet.
+These are tablet computers with touch screens that can be used to access various applications. iPads checkout with some preloaded apps.

 The library serves as administrator for these devices and ALL content and data is erased upon return.

 How can I check out a mobile device?